danielvdm2000/new-infra-test/README.md

 - ✅ setup a monorepo
 - ✅ setup a simple app with react, vite and bun.
 - ✅ deploy the app
-- ✅ setup a deployment pipeline (taken care of by dockploy - and it is super fast on push to main no more than a few seconds)
+- ✅ setup a deployment pipeline (taken care of by dockploy - initially takes 8 seconds)
 - ⏳ Get the deployed app running on ws-dev.dk
 - ⏳ setup a domain with subdomain routing.
 - ⏳ setup a simple server with bun and express.